 Best Sales Manager KPIs To Track in 2024

 One of the most valuable tools a sales team has available is data, analytics, and insights.
-As a sales manager, your job is always to keep this data top of mind so you can make effective changes to campaigns and the sales cycle.
+As a sales manager, your job is always to keep this data at the top of your mind so you can make effective changes to campaigns and the sales cycle.
 With these insights, you’ll be able to point out top performers, find new opportunities, and capitalize on your team’s unique strengths.

 It can be easy for sales managers to get lost in the key sales metrics and data they have readily available.
 However, if you’re spending countless hours tracking your sales team’s every move or revising your sales strategies, you might never see the results you want to see.